-Along with system optimisation and motor efficiency, VSD motor control is one of the three main areas where energy savings can be achieved.
+Along with system optimisation and motor efficiency, VSD motor control is one of the 3 main areas to achieve energy savings.
 Savings will depend on the nature and variability of the load and total operating hours.
 Where process output requirements vary by 30% or more, matching the load with a VSD can reduce energy use significantly.

 - reduced stress on system components

-- accurate system control of parameters such as pressure, flow and temperature
+- accurate control of pressure, flow and temperature

-- improved workplace safety and amenity, through reduced heat and noise levels
+- improved safety and amenity, through reduced heat and noise levels

-In pumping systems, valve-throttling flow-control prevents excessive pressure build-up, but is not efficient as energy to the pump is not reduced.
-A VSD provides precise flow control without the energy losses of throttling and ensures the system isn’t running at full-speed when not necessary.
+In pumping systems, valve-throttling flow-control prevents pressure build-up.
+This is not efficient, because energy to the pump is not reduced.
+A VSD enables precise flow control without the energy losses of throttling.
+It ensures the system isn’t running at full-speed if not necessary.

-To estimate the energy savings when a VSD is applied to a variable or constant torque load, you will need to:
+To estimate energy savings when a VSD is applied to a variable or constant torque load, determine:

-- establish the percentage of time the equipment operates under various load conditions
+- the lengths of time the equipment operates under various load conditions

-- determine the efficiency of the potential VSD and motor combination when operated under similar conditions.
+- efficiency of the potential VSD and motor combination when operating in comparable situations.

-Efficiency values for motor drive systems when connected to various kinds of loads can usually be obtained from equipment manufacturers.
+Efficiency values for motor drive systems when connected to various loads can usually be obtained from equipment manufacturers.